Renewable energy in Palestine: Solar power

-It has been estimated that solar sources have the potential to account for 13% of energy usage in the Palestinian Territories.
+Solar power is often touted as the most promising renewable energy source in Palestine, due to its ample sunlight.
 Over half of all households in Palestine utilise solar energy heaters, although only 3% of houses depend on it as their main source.
 A 710kw photovoltaic plant was commissioned in September, 2014 in the vicinity of Jericho; it is the largest plant in Palestine to date.
 Research has indicated that, although a very high percentage of Palestinian houses are connected to the central grid, powering remote villages with small-scale photovoltaic systems would be more economically feasible than extending the grid.

 Israeli authorities seized a solar/diesel hybrid electric system from the Palestinian village of Jubbet ad-Dib in July, 2017.
 The system was funded by the Dutch government and installed by joint Israeli-Palestinian organisation Comet-ME, leading the Dutch Foreign Ministry to lodge a complaint.
-The Coordinator of Government Activities in the Territories told reporters that the solar panels were erected “without the necessary permits, and that stop work orders had previously been sent to the village authorities,” although a Haaretz report indicated that the confiscation orders were only delivered during the raid, meaning there was no chance to contest them in court.
+The Coordinator of Government Activities in the Territories told reporters that the solar panels were erected "without the necessary permits, and that stop work orders had previously been sent to the village authorities," although a Haaretz report indicated that the confiscation orders were only delivered during the raid, meaning there was no chance to contest them in court.
 Residents of the village, located in Area C between a number of Israeli settlements, had been attempting to implement and gain approval for solar power projects since 2009.

+It has been estimated by the World Bank that 98% of the available renewable energy potential is solar.
+Under the Massader plan, 500 schools were planned to be fitted with solar panels, funded by a loan from the European Investment Bank.
+However, due to the fact that Palestine receives an estimated 3,400 hours of sunlight per year, and average daily solar radiation ranging from 6.15 to 8.27 kWh/m2, solar energy is seriously underutilised.
+The southern parts of the West Bank have been identified as the places with the best solar potential.
+Despite this, solar power remains unviable due for many residents, due to being unaffordable, with systems built through donations operating at such low capacities as to only cover lighting.

 Wind power

-It has been estimated that wind energy has the potential to account for 6.6% of energy usage in the Palestinian Territories.
+It has been estimated that wind energy has the potential to account for 2-6.6% of energy usage in the Palestinian Territories.
+The potential for wind energy varies by region, and though the average is 300 W/m2, in the mountains it gets as high as 600 W/m2, and in low-lying areas as low as 100W/m2.
+In these areas of high elevation, including Ramallah and East Jerusalem, wind energy may be produced at 0.07 $/kWh.
+An example of application of wind energy in Palestine is Al Hilal hospital, in Hebron, which is 1,000m above sea level.